University of Stuttgart - Schulich Only

 Enhanced Summer Semester Program (ESSP)

-This unique program offers students the possibility of participating in the Winter University (Jan-Feb) followed by an Intensive German Course (Mar-Apr, min. of A2 level in German is prerequisite to participate), followed by a regular exchange semester during the German summer semester (Apr-July) taking a mix of courses in German and English (U Stuttgart will recommend a list of courses in German).
-For details and a graphic click here
+This unique program offers students the possibility of participating in the Winter University (Jan-Feb, which offers a German course and an English taught subject course) followed by an Intensive German Course (Mar-Apr, min. of A2 level in German is required to participate).
+This happens prior to your regular exchange semester during the German summer semester (Apr-July) taking a mix of courses in German and English (U Stuttgart will recommend a list of courses in German).
+For details and a graphic, click here.

 The academic year is divided into two semesters.